Outbreak of the First Intifada: Spread of the unrest to East Jerusalem and the West Bank

 As Christmas Day approached, with the unrest continuing and at least 21 Palestinians having been killed, commentators and analysts began to consider the unrest as potentially more significant than just another outburst of Palestinian unrest.
-On 21 December, The Washington Post journalist Glenn Frankel wrote that it was now "clearly the most widespread civil violence to hit Israel and the territories since the occupation began."
+The Washington Post journalist Glenn Frankel wrote that it was now "clearly the most widespread civil violence to hit Israel and the territories since the occupation began."
 Michael S. Serrill of Time Magazine described the unrest as "days of rage in Israel’s occupied territories.
 In the past two weeks, widespread unrest has not only turned the Gaza Strip into a war zone but also spawned strikes and violence in the West Bank and East Jerusalem.
 Faced with the worst riots in the territories since seizing them in the 1967 Six-Day War, Israel responded with an iron fist.
 Pitched battles between rock- throwing demonstrators and gun-toting soldiers left at least 17 Palestinians dead and more than a hundred wounded.
 Since the violence started on Dec.
 8, hundreds have been arrested and detained."